Topics on this page

 You can force allow this traffic in Workload Security.
 Either create a firewall policy with a force allow, or in the computer or policy settings, in the Advanced Network Engine area, enable Force Allow ICMP type3 code4 (see Computer and policy editor settings).

-A problem may occur if you previously installed Deep Security Agent 9.0 on Solaris 11, and then upgraded the agent software to 11.0 directly without first installing 9.0.0-5616 or a later 9.0 agent.
+A problem may occur if you previously installed version 9.0 of the agent on Solaris 11, and then upgraded the agent software to 11.0 directly without first installing 9.0.0-5616 or a later 9.0 agent.
 In this scenario, the agent may fail to start up after the upgrade and may appear as offline in Workload Security.
 To fix this issue: